timmitra/OpenWindow/README.md

 # OpenWindow

 Sample code on opening windows in a visionOS app.
-Based on the sample from (StepInto.vision Open and Close Widows...)[https://stepinto.vision/example-code/open-and-close-windows-in-visionos-with-swiftui/]
+Based on the sample from [StepInto.vision Open and Close Windows...](https://stepinto.vision/example-code/open-and-close-windows-in-visionos-with-swiftui/)

 ## Steps